Home Compare CHRW vs UPS

 C.H.
 Robinson Worldwide vs United Parcel Service: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with C.H.
 Robinson Worldwide carrying a narrow edge on growth.
 United Parcel Service still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
-The market is not adding a decisive signal either way — the structural read carries the weight.
+The market setup is currently leaning toward United Parcel Service, which does not confirm the structural lead.
+That leaves a split case: the structural lead stays with C.H.
+Robinson Worldwide, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.